dinotrooper/overthewire/levels_one_to_X.md

 ## Level Six

 There were several directories and files to look through.
-I focused on one of the provided hints, `1033 bytes in size`.
+I focused on one of the provided hints "1033 bytes in size."

-I used the ls command piped into grep to find any files that were 1033 bytes in size; `ls -l -a -R | grep -C 10 -a "1033"`.
-I found only one file with that size and it contained the password for the next level.
+I used the `ls` command piped into `grep` to find any files that were 1033 bytes in size; `ls -l -a -R | grep -C 10 -a "1033"`.
+I found only one file with that size, and it contained the password for the next level.